mblue9/hpc-intro/_episodes/14-scheduler.md

 of commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.

-Shown below is a minimal slurm script that runs the fastqc program on a fastq file.
+Shown below is a minimal script that runs the fastqc program on a fastq file.

 > ## Example script
 >